martin-kritzl/MMR2-MECH-Arduino/README.md

 # Preperation

-* Make sure the setup function and the defines are correct for your usage
-  * But should work out of the box
+* Connecting robots
+  * First robot (id 1) is connected to 14 (TX, yellow) and 15 (RX, white)
-* At default the first robot is connected at 16 (TX, yellow) and 17 (RX, white), and the second robot at 14 (TX, yellow) and 15 (RX, white).
-Additionally the servos must be powered by 12V.
+  * Second robot (id 2) is connected to 16 (TX, yellow) and 17 (RX, white)
-  * It is possible to add one more robot.
+  * Third robot (id 3) is connected to 18 (TX, yellow) and 19 (RX, white)
+  * Additionally the servos must be powered by 12V.
+  * The ground (GND) of Arduino and the ground of the power supply must be connected
+  * The program can run with one, two or three robots
 * At default only three servos per robot are supported
-  * A define must be changed an the cmd parse must be extended
+  * To allow more, a define must be changed an the cmd parse must be extended

 # API